 By January 1939, Hitler was complaining about another creation of the treaty signed at Versailles: the free-city status of Danzig.
 Danzig was a German city.
 Hitler told the Poles that eventually Danzig would again become a part of Germany, and the Poles responded to Hitler's comment with open contempt.
 The Poles saw themselves as stronger and harder than the Czechs.
 They were determined not to give the Germans an inch of territory.

 With the rise in tensions, the British began earnest preparations for war, including the British public acquiring and practicing with gas masks.
 In March, 1939, what was left of Czechoslovakia fell apart.
 Encouraged by the Germans, Slovakia declared independence.
 Hitler bullied the government in Prague into making the two Czech provinces, Bohemia and Moravia, a German protectorate.
 He spoke publicly about Bohemia and Moravia having been living space for Germans for a millennium and having been "torn from them arbitrarily."
 Hitler sent his army into Prague, without shooting, and the British were amazed.
 At Munich Hitler had promised to respect what remained of Czechoslovakia.
-The British now believed that Hitler's word was worthless, and they wondered whether he wanted to dominate the entire continent of Europe.
+The British now believed that Hitler's word was worthless.
+About Hitler, Chamberlain had been proven naive.
+The British were now wondering whether he wanted to dominate the entire continent of Europe.